 2. Industrial: Metal Door

-Hollow metal material provides a durable, easy-to-maintain door for your office space.
-We have doors on hand for you to choose, or you can create a custom-made metal door.
-Our customers enjoy our hollow metal doors because of their:
+Hollow metal material provides a durable, easy-to-maintain door for a commercial building.
+We have a collection of metal doors to choose from and offer customization options.
+Our customers enjoy our hollow metal doors for the following benefits:

 Safety: Metal doors can protect your clients and their employees from fires and break-ins.